rexresearch

 [0029] The water content in

 the water/fuel microemulsions known so far is low.
-It is often
+It is

-not more than 5 to 20%, less frequently up to 40%.
-Water/fuel
+often not more than 5 to 20%, less frequently up to 40%.

-microemulsions with higher water proportions can be found in
+Water/fuel microemulsions with higher water proportions can

-contents.
-Further, many formulations include high contents (up
+high emulsifier contents.
+Further, many formulations include

-longer-chain alcohols).
+in part also longer-chain alcohols).

 [0030] Disadvantages of the